 These contributions belong to your employer until you become eligible for a retirement benefit.
 If you leave PERF or TRF-covered service before you are eligible for a pension benefit, these funds will remain in the employer's account.

-Your ASA is the second piece of the PERF Hybrid plan and TRF benefits, and the only benefit in the My Choice: Retirement Savings Plan.
+Your DC is the second piece of the PERF Hybrid plan and TRF benefits, and the only benefit in the My Choice: Retirement Savings Plan.
 It is separate from the defined benefit.
-The ASA is yours from day one and, unlike the pension benefit, you can control how the funds are invested.
+The DC is yours from day one and, unlike the pension benefit, you can control how the funds are invested.